 Dr. Eric Vallieres

 The Swedish Cancer Institute is one of a handful of places where mesothelioma patients have access to surgeons capable of performing extrapleural pneumonectomy.
-Dr. Vallieres is one such surgeon and regularly preforms this radical procedure.
+Dr. Vallieres is one such surgeon and regularly performs this radical procedure.

-An extrapleural pneumonectomy is a complicated and risky surgery that takes several hours to complete.
-For pleural mesothelioma patients eligible for this procedure, the surgery represents a rare possibility of beating the cancer.
 The surgery can lead to remission because it removes a large portion of tissue from the chest cavity.
-The procedures removes the pleura, lymph nodes, part of the diaphragm, and one whole lung.
+The procedure removes the pleura, lymph nodes, part of the diaphragm, and one whole lung.

 Top-Notch Support Services for Mesothelioma Patients

 Patient care at the Swedish Cancer Institute does not stop with medical treatment.
 Patients also receive an array of wellness and support services to help them cope with cancer and find relief from symptoms and side effects.
 Many patients benefit from art and music therapy programs, as well as one-on-one and family counseling.